scipy-lectures/scientific-python-lectures/packages/statistics/index.rst

     We will store and manipulate this data in a :class:`pandas.DataFrame`, from the `pandas
     <http://pandas.pydata.org>`_ module.
 It is the Python equivalent of
     the spreadsheet table.
-It is different from a 2D numpy array as it has named columns, can contained a mixture of different data types by column, and has elaborate selection and pivotal mechanisms.
+It is different from a 2D ``numpy`` array as it has named columns, can contain a mixture of different data types by column, and has elaborate selection and pivotal mechanisms.

 Creating dataframes: reading data files or converting arrays